wp-plugins/agp-font-awesome-collection/README.md

 1. Download a copy of the plugin
 2. Unzip and Upload 'AGP Font Awesome Collection' to a sub directory in '/wp-content/plugins/'.
-3. Activate the plugins through the 'Plugins' menu in WordPress.
+3. Activate the plugin through the 'Plugins' menu in WordPress.